+Application for Building Us e

-Organization Name:
+Organization Name: -

 Address:

 City: State: Zip Code:

-Contact Person: Phor ne÷
+Contact Person: Phone:

 Address:

 Email:

-Activity to be conducted and location: N
+Activity to be conducted and location:

-ies that are not considered "sch d based on the attached fee sch
+etivities that are not considered "school sponsored" shall be arged based on the attached fee schedule.

-Date(s) Requested: Time: From m To
+Date(s) Requested:

-is/her organization will abide by s prescribed by the Board of I the rules and regulations pertain Education.
-The organization nature appears below, agrees that ning to the use of school facilities further agrees that any damage at the expense of the organization
+his/her organization will abid as prescribed by the Board organization above, and whose signature appears below, agrees that e by the rules and regulations pertaining to the use of school facilities of Education.
+The organization further agrees that any damage rany part thereof shall be repaired at the expense of the organization

 Signatures:

-Person Responsible for the Or ganization Board of Education
+Person Responsible for the - Board of Education

-Printed Name Printed l Name
+Drinted Name Drinted Nome

-priority list for allocating use of school facilities shall be as follows: 1.
+Use of School Facilities The priority list for allocating use of school facilities shall be as follows: 1.
 School sponsored curricular programs and activities 2.
 School sponsored extracurricular programs and activities 3.
-Activities of school related organizations (e.g. PTO, Booster Clubs, After Graduatic Committees, and similar organizations) 4.
+Activities of school-related organizations (e.g. PTO, Booster Clubs, After Graduation Committees, and similar organizations) 4.
 Town department or agency activities 5.
-Darien YMCA programs and activities, as per contractual arrangement with the Bo of Education 6.
-Activities of non-profit organizations operating within the Town, other than School-related organizations covered by category #3 above 7.
-Activities of for profit organizations operating within the Town 8.
-Out of Town organizations. \Box 2.
-Auditorium 2.
-Hadronam ₩.
-3. Kitchen / Cafeteria 3.
-Kitchen / Cafeteria 4.
-Classrooms 4.
-Classrooms Equ 4.
-Classrooms5.
-School Grounds Equ Nee 4.
-Classrooms 5.
-School Grounds 6.
-Other Discuss with the administrator/supervisor responsible for facilities use
+Darien YMCA programs and activities, as per contractual arrangement with the Board of Education Activities of non-profit organizations operating within the Town, other than School-related organizations covered by category #3 above Activities of for-profit organizations operating within the Town Out-of-Town organizations.
+Facilities Available (please select facility desired) School/Location: 1.
+Gymnasium Auditorium Kitchen / Cafeteria Classrooms School Grounds Other Discuss with the administrator/supervisor responsible for facilities use Services and/or Equipment Needed: February 2015 Attachment: 2014-15 Facilities Usage Fee Schedule (Memorandum from Michael Feeney, Director of Finance and Operations, September 10, 2014).
+Includes Certificate of Liability